 Now that your calendar and team members are set up, it’s time for action.
 You’re gonna love how easy it is to add new content pieces into the workflow.
 To do so, click the big orange plus icon on the top nav bar (or, if you already have a due date in mind, you can hover over that day on your content calendar and click the +Content link to automatically set it as a deadline).
 This will pop up a form where you can enter basic details like title, summary, type, and owner.
 You can now either save it for later, add more details, or “Park It.”

 7. Load up the Parking Lot

 When you choose the “Park It” option, your content item will land in the Parking Lot.
 This is Divvy’s idea repository, where concepts and future assets can be stored and centrally accessed.
 Whether it’s a vague shell of a blog post premise, or a fully developed outline, you can place it here and ensure it won’t slip through the cracks.
 Encourage other team members to add their own ideas and build up your pipeline.
 If you currently house content ideas in a spreadsheet or Word doc, try importing them all here.

 8. Fill out the first month on your content calendar

 Time to get a feel for Divvy’s snappy drag-and-drop functionality.
-Go to your calendar page and click the orange parking icon on the right side.
-This will bring up your Parking Lot widget, putting all those ideas and concepts added in the last step right in front of you.
+Go to your calendar page and click the blue list icon docked on the right side.
+This will bring up your Unscheduled Content panel, which includes a Parking Lot tab.
+You’ll see your list of ideas and concepts added in the last step right in front of you.
 Pluck one that you like and drag it over to the calendar, dropping it onto the desired date.

 Presumably you’ve got your content planned out for the next few weeks; run it all through Divvy to see how the platform jibes with your existing workflow.
 Viewing your scheduled content in this way makes it easy to spot gaps or redundancies that you might otherwise overlook.